-I'm going to completely shred ice, ice skiing in Big sky.
+I'm going to shred ice, ice skiing in Big sky completely.

-Omaha is the first thing that came to my mind and that is mainly why it's on this list.
+Omaha is the first thing that came to my mind, mainly why it's on this list.
 One of the highlights being the Old Market.

 I think it's obligatory to take the trip to Las Vegas.